19 March 2021

 Head office staff are now working from home.
 Phones are being diverted and we are doing our best to manage enquiries via phone and email.
 Please do bear with us as we do our best to respond.

-Our health and safety team, including the Chief Executive and Directors of Operations, is meeting daily to ensure a coordinated response to the ever-changing situation.
+Our health and safety team, including the Chief Executive and Directors of Operations, is meeting regularly to ensure a coordinated response to the ever-changing situation.
 Our Chief Executive is holding weekly video briefings for staff across the organisation, providing a regular update and answering key questions.